 The standard diameters of the containers are 36 / 60 / 80 mm, thus allowing operations in wells with diameters starting from 40 mm.
-It is important to understand that in order to provide a stable pulse of high energy and a significant operational life of radiating group, a sufficient volume of the container and the amount of electrodes greater than 25 are necessary.
-The operating life of the radiator is 5000 ?
-50000 excitations and depends on the number of electrodes and the energy supplied to them.
+It is important to understand that in order to provide a stable pulse of high energy and a significant operational life of the source, a sufficient volume of the container and the number of electrodes greater than 25 are necessary.
+The operating life of the radiator is 5000 ÷ 50000 excitations and depends on the number of electrodes and the energy supplied to them.

 Pulse sources are shipped on geophysical reels equipped with high-voltage slip rings.
-Thus, one does not need to disconnect the source from a power supply during operations of winding / unwinding the cable.
+Thus, one does not need to disconnect the source from a energy source during operations of winding / unwinding the cable.

 |Operating energy||up to 1500 J (optionally: up to 500 J, up to 2500 J)|

 |Well diameters||from 70 mm (optionally: from 40 mm)|

 |Diameter||60 mm (optionally: 36 mm, 80 mm)|